6. Character vectors#

 ## [1] "spam"

 6.3.
-Other string operations#
+Other string operations

 6.3.1.
-Extracting substrings#
+Extracting substrings

 substring extracts parts of strings between given character position ranges.

-substring("spammity spam", 1, 4) # from 1st to 4th character
+substring("spammity spam", 1, 4) # from the first to the fourth character

 ## [1] "spam"

-substring("spammity spam", 10) # from 10th to end
+substring("spammity spam", 10) # from the tenth to end

 ## [1] "spam"